Efficient many-body non-Markovian dynamics of organic polaritons

-We next study quadratic fluctuations about the mean-field, as described by two-time correlations and their Fourier transforms.
+We next study quadratic fluctuations about the mean field, as described by two-time correlations and their Fourier transforms.
 Specifically we calculate the spectral weight and the photoluminescence (PL) spectrum, the latter of which is the actual measured observable in all polariton experiments~\cite{Keeling2020}.
-Such multitime correlations are naturally accessible within the PT-MPO framework, allowing us to calculate absorption and emission spectra without recourse to the quantum regression theorem.
-We use that the retarded \(D^R\) and Keldysh \(D^K\) photon Green's functions may be written in terms of the exciton self-energies~\cite{Cwik2016, Keeling2010}
+Multitime correlations are naturally accessible within the PT-MPO framework, allowing us to calculate absorption and emission spectra without recourse to the quantum regression theorem.